 Staton lab: This group builds software for developing websites that store genotype and phenotype data (the open source Tripal project).
 Dr. Staton is currently funded to expand this software base to a mobile device application and online website interface for ecological data sampling.
 The software will enable scientists to develop an ontology-driven data collection schema, deploy this across mobile devices for field data collection, upload their data to the cloud, and return to the lab to filter, sort, and share data from an intuitive map interface.
 Graduate students interested in programming could help with software development, while field courses and student research projects could be used as test bed for the application.
 These students could move onto careers identifying genes of potential agricultural significance.

-D. Broader Impacts
+E. Broader Impacts

 It is increasingly recognized that graduate programs in sciences should not focus on just churning out future faculty (Nature Editorial Board 2014), but few are configured for broader career outcomes.
 This project builds connections between graduate students and professionals outside academia while training students for a wide variety of positions focused on biodiversity.
-The addition of necessary practical skills such as project management and assessment will position graduates to be strongly competitive and ultimately more successful in industry or academia.
+The addition of necessary practical skills such as project management, science communication, and program assessment will position graduates to be strongly competitive and ultimately more successful in industry or academia.
 The open nature of the training pushes scientific knowledge into the public domain where professionals can learn from it, fulfilling a classic role of land grant institutions.
 Sponsored student research projects will span a variety of biodiversity questions, likely ranging from alpha taxonomy, to modeling population movement with climate change, to studies of urban ecology.

-On a broader scale, despite some clear advantages of academia as a way of training more academics for knowledge creation and dissemination, it is increasingly being recognized as problematic.
-It often involves great financial uncertainty until people enter their late twenties or early thirties, and generally requires a willingness to move away from one’s community for increasingly elusive employment.
-Graduate programs are paying increasing amounts of attention to this, and may now include a few seminar speakers from outside academia, a discussion group on alternative careers, or similar small scale programs.
 Our approach is radically different: with this program, the “alternate” career is academia – our goal is to get our students out into the world working with real world biodiversity questions.
 Both the academic and non-academic paths have great value, but the latter needs much more emphasis.
 The triumphs and failures of this program, which will be communicated throughout the grant, will help create a prototype that other programs can adopt when they choose to bring the same rigor and attention to non-academic paths as to academic ones.

 Finally, this is an unprecedented time of threats to biodiversity.
 Our country desperately needs more research on threats and how to mitigate them, but we also need muddy boots on the ground to implement best practices.
 Students from our program will have deep knowledge of biodiversity, ecology, and evolution, while also having skills in project management and contacts with NGOs and private companies required to effect real change.

-E. Organization and Management
+F. Organization and Management